 HEART HEALTHY DIET

 Eat foods that are naturally low in fat.
 These include whole grains, fruits, and vegetables.

 The low-salt Dietary Approaches to Stop Hypertension (DASH) diet is proven to help lower blood pressure.
 Its effects on blood pressure are sometimes seen within a few weeks.

-Before you increase the potassium in your diet or use salt substitutes (which often contain potassium), check with your doctor.
+Check with your doctor before you increase the potassium in your diet or use salt substitutes (which often contain potassium).
 People who have kidney problems or who take certain medicines must be careful about how much potassium they consume.